 Welcome to episode 70 of Activist #MMT.
 Today I talk with second-year MMT activist and graduate student Jane Ball.
 Jane earned an undergraduate minor in international economics at a conservative business school during the heart of the Iraq war and the first George W. Bush administration.
 Jane enjoyed the philosophy, theory, and history of economics, but strongly disliked the math and calculus.
 Because of the latter, they decided against pursuing an economics PhD.
 In early 2019, Jane discovered MMT in an episode of a podcast called Season of the Bitch.
 Jane then branched out to MMT Podcast and Money on the Left, and into academic papers by Randy Wray and Stephanie Kelton.
 Only then did Jane realize that it was not their understanding of mainstream economics and its math that was faulty or lacking, but the economics itself that made no sense.

 After describing their journey to MMT, Jane then talks about the flaws of Marxism.
 Not as it actually is, but as it is popularly understood.
 Jane says this is primarily due to supporters inappropriately accepting and attempting to work around mainstream assumptions instead of rejecting them outright.

 A couple notes before we get started: First, Jane is a voracious reader.
-Several books they mentioned are listed in the show notes.
+Many of the books and authors they mentioned are listed in the show notes.
 Second, I mention how even the poorest countries can distribute their resources equally.
-I have since learned that there are many complications related to this, centering around the sovereignty of developing nations and how they are deliberately sabotage by more powerful nations.
+I have since learned that there are many complications related to this, centering around the sovereignty of developing nations and how they are deliberately sabotaged and coerced by more powerful nations.
 I am still learning.

 Now onto my conversation with Jane Ball.
 This is part one of a two-part conversation.
 Enjoy.